Home U.S. Labor Laws for Employers: State and Federal Rules Texas Labor Laws

 The highest prevailing wage rate in Texas is for elevator mechanics, who earn a basic hourly rate of $45.54.
 These skilled workers are responsible for installing, repairing, and maintaining elevators, escalators, and similar equipment, requiring technical expertise and adherence to strict safety standards.
 The high hourly rate reflects the specialized skills and safety protocols involved in this role.

-Texas Prevailing Wage Resources
+- University of Texas System Prevailing Wage Rates

 Texas Child Labor Laws